We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in Diagnosis: He wasn’t one to visit doctors until it was stage IV

-He was obsessive about his oral health and used Listerine 4-5 times a day for over 20 years.
+David was obsessive about his oral health and used Listerine 4-5 times a day for over 20 years.
 He was self-employed and had no health insurance.
-He was healthy and active and didn’t think a canker sore was a necessary reason to visit a doctor.
-After 9 months when eating became painful and he had ear pain, he went to a doctor who said it was stage IV and inoperable.
+He was healthy, active person and didn’t think a canker sore was a necessary reason to visit a doctor.
+After nine months, when eating became painful and he had ear pain, he went to a doctor who said it was stage IV and inoperable.

 There is no conclusive evidence that the alcohol content in mouthwash causes oral cancer, but his doctors seemed to think it was a contributing factor.